 Talk to your team about the importance of checking information—especially that which seems serious or alarming—against trusted sources like the CDC and WHO.

-While the risk of infection in the U.S. remains low, people can—and often do—experience strong feelings of anxiety when it comes to developing health crises.
-In the workplace, one of the best things you can do to create a sense of safety early on is to make sure your team knows where to go to get trustworthy, up-to-date, and accurate information.
+Given the increased risk of exposure in the U.S., people might experience strong feelings of anxiety when it comes to developing health crises.
+As an employer, one of the best things you can do for your employees to create a sense of safety early on is to make sure they know where to go to get trustworthy, up-to-date, and accurate information.

-It’s equally important for your employees to feel equipped with an understanding of the basics about Coronavirus.
-Infection can present as a respiratory illness with fever, cough, and breathing difficulties as common symptoms.
+It’s equally important for your employees to feel equipped with an understanding of the basics about the coronavirus.
+The coronavirus (SARS-CoV-2) itself causes the disease known as COVID-19.
+This disease or infection can present as a respiratory illness with fever, cough, and breathing difficulties as common symptoms.

 Multiple worldwide investigations are ongoing and, as a result, information about the virus continues to evolve quickly.
 As with any developing story, reporting of misinformation by news media and other sources is possible.